-Exclusive forum.
-People with certain shared interest could use this setting to exchange exclusive content.
+- Exclusive forum.
+People with certain shared interests could use this setting to exchange exclusive content.
 Ideally, one person will act as a moderator.

 The list goes on.
 A special note for site owners – bear in mind that editors have full control over your content.
 Sharing sensitive information on a WordPress private page therefore not advisable.

 How To Create a WordPress Private Page

 You can either create a new private post or edit old ones.
 Regardless, everything starts with the visual editor.

 - Head to Posts > Add New.
 For editing the old posts, head to Posts > All Posts and find the post you’d like to edit.